from small one page howto to huge articles all in one place

 InterfaceAttributeValue

-ttyslot() Thread safetyMT-Unsafe
+ttyslot() Thread safetyM-Unsafe

 The utmp file is found in various places on various systems, such as /etc/utmp, /var/adm/utmp, /var/run/utmp.

-On BSD-like systems and Linux, the declaration of ttyslot() is provided by <unistd.h>.
-On System V-like systems, the declaration is provided by <stdlib.h>.
-Since glibc 2.24, <stdlib.h> also provides the declaration with the following feature test macro definitions:
+SUSv1; marked as LEGACY in SUSv2; removed in POSIX.-2001.
+SUSv2 requires -1 on error.
+The glibc2 implementation of this function reads the file _PATH_TTYS, defined in <ttyent.h> as "/etc/ttys".
+It returns 0 on error.
+Since Linux systems do not usually have "/etc/ttys", it will always return 0.
+On BS-like systems and Linux, the declaration of ttyslot() is provided by <unistd.h>.
+On System -like systems, the declaration is provided by <stdlib.h>.
+Since glibc 2.24, <stdlib.h> also provides the declaration with the following feature test macro definitions: (_XOPEN_SOURCE >= 500 ||

 (_XOPEN_SOURCE && _XOPEN_SOURCE_EXTENDED))

-&& ! (_POSIX_C_SOURCE >= 200112L || _XOPEN_SOURCE >= 600)
+&& ! (_POSIX_C_SOURCE >= 200112L || _XOPEN_SOURCE >= 600) Minix also has fttyslot(fd).

 SEE ALSO